MarkKihlthau/FPS2/README.md

 # How to Play

-W, A, S, D - move forward, left, backward, right\n
+W, A, S, D - move forward, left, backward, right
-Q, E - strafe left, strafe right\n
+Q, E - strafe left, strafe right
-R - reload equipped weapon\n
+R - reload equipped weapon
-F - switch weapons (there are two inventory slots)\n Space - fire weapon\n
+F - switch weapons (there are two inventory slots)
+Space - fire weapon

 Simply use your tactical map to identify the ghosts (the X's you see).
 If you reach 50 kills you will acquire the Super Pistol which kills the ghosts in a single shot.